3 The Fallacy of “Open”

 Anger in Academic Twitter: Sharing, Caring, and Getting Mad Online

-The Fallacy of “Open” Copyright © 2020 by sava saheli singh is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License, except where otherwise noted.
+The Fallacy of “Open” by sava saheli singh is published under a Attribution-NonCommercial-ShareAlike 4.0 International License.